Merc-WithaMouse/merc-withamouse.github.io/content/post/Corporate-Lockscreen-Deployment-Script/Corporate Lockscreen Deployment.md

 At the MSP where I work, we configure a fair amount of Windows computers _(like many others in the industry)_.

 I have already created a configuration script that does most of the heavy lifting.
 This script is due a massive overhaul but this can wait.
-For now, I need to create a function that sets the background and lockscreen images for all users.
+For now, I need to create a function that sets the background wallpaper and lockscreen images for all users.

 Previously when I have looked into this, I have come across _'Personalization CSP'_ in Microsoft documentation but hit a roadblock when i found that this was restricted to Education and Enterprise SKUs only.